umijs/umi/docs/guide/app-structure.md

 ## dist

-The default output path can be modified by configuring outputPath.
+The default output path can be modified by configuring `outputPath`.

 ## mock